TFHS Student Handbook

 6. Littering.
 It is prohibited to litter on school grounds or in the buildings.

 7. Plagiarism/Cheating.
+Engaging in dishonesty in academic work, including but not limited to plagiarism, cheating, unauthorized use of artificial intelligence applications to complete school work, submitting work generated by artificial intelligence as original work, or any other form of academic dishonesty.
 Plagiarism is the improper use of, or failure to give credit to another person’s writing, visual or musical representation or ideas.
+The use of Artificial Intelligence (AI) for the completion of projects, papers, or tests is considered plagiarism.
 Cheating is defined as obtaining or attempting to obtain or aiding another to obtain credit for work, or any improvement in evaluation of performance, by any dishonest or deceptive means.
 Cheating includes but is not limited to: lying, copying from another’s test, or taking copies of exams.

 8. Providing False Information.
 It is improper to provide false information to school officials or hindering an investigation.